akashsingh1994/new-rep/README.md

 ## Project 5
 * task 1 : Create jenkins CD jobs to host the application on a minikube environment.
 * task 2 : Create a dev environment for the application.
+In this environment the replicas of frontend are 10 and backend are 10 and one mysql database.

+## Project 6
+* task 1 : update the virsion 2 of the application on the dev environment using k8s menifest file with the rolling update strategy.
+Make sure the minReadySeconds will be 10 sec and the maxUnavailable pods will be 2 and maxSurge will be 2.